cornish/pathology-nlp/README.md

 * Some reports Q: A format per line; others different format.
 Find some of each
 * X - Hand map one or two reports
 * X - Need to process parts from columns 'Parts' and 'Final Diagnosis'; should map parts labels to final diagnosis sections
+* X - multiple matches for values usually means need to use key to find correct concept

 Pathology items:
 * Fixed - Some reports have “<” encoded as “&lt;”